Posterior and variational inference for deep neural networks with heavy-tailed weights: Main results

 \subsection{Anisotropic Besov classes}

 Instead of assuming the true function to be in a H\"older space as in Theorem \ref{thm : comp}, we now investigate the case that the smoothness of the true function is both depending on the location (non-homogeneous smoothness) and the direction (anisotropic).
 For simplicity of presentation we focus on the setting without additional compositional structure, but one could also derive results in case of compositions as in Section \ref{sec:rate}; the case of a single function is already illustrative of the adaptation properties at stake.
+In the following we recall a definition of anisotropic Besov spaces through the moduli of smoothness.
+For properties of these spaces and equivalent characterizations (for example through multiresolution analysis) we refer to \cite{GineNickl}, Section 4.3. and to the monograph \cite{Triebel}.

-For a function $f : \R^d \to \R$, the $m$-th difference of $f$ in the direction $ v \in R^d$ is
+For a function $f : \R^d \to \R$, the $m$-th difference of $f$ in the direction $ v \in \R^d$ is

 \begin{definition} For a function $f \in L^p([0,1]^d)$, where $p \in [1,\infty)$, the $m$-th modulus of smoothness of $f$ is defined by

 \end{definition}

 \begin{definition}[Anisotropic Besov space] Let $p \in [1,\infty)$, $ \beta = (\beta_1,\dots , \beta_d) \in \R_{>0}^d$ and $m := \max_i \lfloor \beta_i \rfloor +1$.
 Let the seminorm $|\, \cdot \,|_{B_{pp}^{\beta}}$ be defined as